BatID 2025 Schedule

 • 1:50 – 1:55 pmKaushal Baid, VIDO, University of Saskatechwan

-(may be presented by labmate Victoria Gonzalez)
+(presented by labmate Victoria Gonzalez)

 “Early innate immune response and evolution of a SARS-CoV-2 furin cleavage site inactive variant in bat cells”